 Nursing Home Residents Bill of Rights

-- The right to manage one's own finances or designate someone of their choice to do so;
+- The right of self-determination to manage one's own finances or to choose someone to do it

-- The right to refuse medications and treatments;
+- The right to refuse medications and medical care treatments

-- The right to a choice as to schedule and activities; and
+- The right to choose a schedule and activities

-- The right to an environment that provides the maximum comfort and independence
+- The right to an environment that provides the greatest comfort and independence

 Standards of Care

 The NHRA establishes standards of care intended to protect residents.
 Certification and accreditation ensure facilities meet standards to:

 - Develop care plans for all residents

 - Protect resident's ability to care for themselves